 The same book of Proverbs cautions us and tells us that a man of many companions may come to ruin.

 How many friends do you have?
 As a society, we pride ourselves on having very many friends and the truth is, they will be there as long as things in your life are going well.
 At the first sight of trouble, how many of them do you believe will stay?
 How many people do you share your life with?
 I don’t mean acquaintances; I mean true friends?
 If your life, my friend, is not uncommon to the extent that it will drive certain people away, then it means you have no values and principles.
 Every person who calls themselves your friend should be able to see the template of their life in you by the activities you engage in.
 If you hang out with drunkards, my friends, be sure that this is the template people will connect to you because of the vibe that you give out.
 We are living in a world where we think that because everyone is comfortable with us, it makes us a friend – no. This means that you have no standards and therefore something is wrong.

-A friend is someone who you allow to influence your life
+3. A friend is someone who you follow to influence your life

 If you are afraid of being controversial, you must forget about being a Leader.
 It takes courage to be controversial and exceptional in life.
 The reason we have many friends is because we want to agree with everybody.
 Many of us are afraid of defining our standards because we are afraid our standards will rob us of certain people.
 Remember this, that a friend is someone who you allow to influence your life.
 Faithful is the discomfort you feel from the correction of a friend; one who loves you enough to tell you the truth.
 It will sting your ego, yes.
 But it will uplift you if you listen to it and make the necessary changes.